MAteRialMOdelingToolbox/Marmot/README.md

 - desired Materials and Elements are present
 - a proper version of the Eigen library is at hand
 - and CMakeLists.txt is configured

+For extension of the library, please stick to the coding style by using clang-format with the provided .clang-format style file.